 Rookie Mistake #2: Not Exhaling First!

 If you’re having a panic attack and feel like you’re trying to catch your breath, remember to stop everything and exhale first to empty out your lungs and pause for a moment.
 Break the panic breathing pattern of trying to bring in new air before the old air has been released.

 Here’s one final point about using this strategy.
 Deep belly breathing is very effective.
 It will provide anxiety relief, and it will stop the physiological symptoms of a panic attack.

 However, it DOESN’T resolve the the underlying thought process going in your subconscious mind that created that surge of anxiety in the first place.
 There’s likely some sort of subconscious stimulus-response pattern that triggered the anxiety.

 The good news, is that there are most certainly some very effective techniques for breaking up those triggers and creating permanent changes that resolve those types of problems.
-We’re going to learn and apply those cutting edge techniques in the Fear Cure Course (BE SURE TO SIGN UP!!).

-Practice Your Breathing and Get the Benefits!
+Practice the Breathing and Get the Benefits!

 Even if you don’t suffer from anxiety, EVERYONE can benefit from the practice of diaphragmatic breathing.
 Practicing those deep belly breaths throughout the day will train your nervous system to make belly breathing natural for you.
 Conscious practice eventually leads to subconscious adaptation.